MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Write-Host.md

 ```

-These commands suppress output from Write-Host.
-The first command uses the `Ignore` argument for the `-InformationAction` parameter.
-The second command uses output redirection to `$null` to suppress output.
+These commands effectively suppress output of the Write-Host cmdlet.
+The first one uses the InformationAction parameter with the Ignore Value to suppress output to the information stream.
+The second example redirects the information stream of the command to the $null variable and thereby suppresses it.

 ## PARAMETERS